Donkey Kong (character): Design

 Alongside the red tie from the Game Boy game, Bayliss gave Donkey Kong what GamesRadar+s Bob Mackey described as "menacing, sunken eyes and [a] beak-like muzzle".
 Bayliss wanted a character that looked believable and could perform animations such as pounding his chest.
 His initial design was blocky and muscular to make Donkey Kong easy to animate, but became more cartoonish when Nintendo faxed reference material.
 Bayliss recycled the eye design from those of the Battletoads, characters he had previously designed for Rare.
 In retrospect, Bayliss felt this made it difficult for Donkey Kong to express emotions besides annoyance.

 Miyamoto provided some suggestions, but otherwise left the specifics to Bayliss.
 Donkey Kong Country marked Donkey Kong's first appearance as a 3D model, and the limitations of technology at the time influenced the redesign.
 Miyamoto asked that Donkey Kong have eyebrows and tangible fur, but both were infeasible.
 For the eyebrows, Rare compromised by making the area around Donkey Kong's eyes black.
 Miyamoto suggested the tie to better convey Donkey Kong's stubbornness.
 He felt Rare "breathed new life into" Donkey Kong and made him "really cool", but also childish.
 Because real gorillas move slowly, Rare based Donkey Kong's running animation on a horse's gallop.
 Steve Mayles rendered Donkey Kong's finalized 3D model in mid-1993.

 Nintendo used the Bayliss design for decades in both Donkey Kong and Mario games.
-While Paon reintroduced elements of the arcade-era design for Donkey Kong's appearance in DK: King of Swing (2004), they were not retained in subsequent games, including King of Swings sequel Donkey Kong: Jungle Climber (2007).
+Paon reintroduced elements of the arcade-era design for Donkey Kong's appearance in DK: King of Swing (2004), but they were not retained in subsequent games, including King of Swings sequel Donkey Kong: Jungle Climber (2007).
 Miyamoto said Nintendo began working to make Donkey Kong more expressive during Jungle Beats development.
 Nintendo EPD redesigned Donkey Kong for the Nintendo Switch 2 game Donkey Kong Bananza, although the design first appeared in The Super Mario Bros.
 Movie and Mario Kart World (2025).
-The design, which combines elements of the Bayliss design with the original arcade-era one, features larger eyes, a less angular brow, lighter fur, and more realistic proportions.
-EPD wanted to merge the expressiveness of Miyamoto's original design and his more cool and adventurous Country depiction, aiming to remain true to Miyamoto's vision and account for how different generations of Donkey Kong fans saw the character.
+It combines elements of the Bayliss design with the original arcade design, with larger eyes, a less angular brow, and lighter fur.
+EPD wanted to merge the expressiveness of Miyamoto's original design and his more cool and adventurous Country depiction, aiming to remain true to Miyamoto's vision and account for how different generations of fans saw Donkey Kong.
 Nintendo began updating merchandise and artwork to reflect the redesign in January 2025.